Emery Deep Mine

 Higher production did not begin until early 1982, with the approval of a larger truck loading facility.
 (Documents on file with the Utah Division of Oil, Gas and Mining)

 Consolidation Coal announced that the company would be trucking coal to a railroad loadout at Spearmint siding on D&RGW's Marysvale Branch, 11 miles north of Salina, with another 48 miles between Emery and Salina.
 The site was formerly a sugar factory, and would be used exclusively by Consol Energy (Consolidation Coal Co.) to load coal trucked from its Emery mine, which it had purchased in 1975.
-Consolidation Coal were also trucking coal to a loadout at Mohrland, on the Utah Railway.
+Consolidation Coal was also trucking coal to a loadout at Mohrland, on the Utah Railway.
 (Coal Age magazine, October 1982, page 32)